Katsuhiko Nakajima: Pro Wrestling Noah (2015–2023)

 In September, Nakajima took part in the 2021 N-1 Victory, winning his block with a record of two wins and one loss, advancing to the semifinals of the tournament.
-On October 3, Nakajima defeated Masakatsu Funaki and then fellow KONGOH stablemate Kenoh, in the semifinals and finals, respectively, to win the N-1 Victory for the second year, earning a shot at the GHC Heavyweight Championship.
+On October 3, Nakajima defeated Masakatsu Funaki and then fellow Kongo stablemate Kenoh, in the semifinals and finals, respectively, to win the N-1 Victory for the second year, earning a shot at the GHC Heavyweight Championship.
 On October 10, Nakajima defeated Naomichi Marufuji to win the GHC Heavyweight Championship for the second time.
 On November 13, Nakajima was challenged by stablemate Kenoh to a double title-match for the GHC Heavyweight and GHC National Championships on November 28 at Noah the Best.
 At the event, Nakajima faced Kenoh in a 60-minute time limit draw to retain the GHC Heavyweight Championship and unsuccessfully challenging Kenoh for the GHC National Championship.
-Afterwards, Go Shiozaki made his return from injury challenging his former AXIZ teammate Katsuhiko Nakajima to a title match for the GHC Heavyweight Championship on January 1, at Noah The New Year.
-On December 27, following a victory in a ten-man tag team match, where Nakajima pinned Shiozaki, he stated that if lost to him at NOAH The New Year, Shiozaki should never repeat his catchphrase "I am Noah" again.
-At a press conference the following day, Shiozaki agreed to Nakajima's condition of never using his catchphrase "I am Noah" again, on the condition that if he won, Nakajima would be forced to reunite AXIZ with him.
-At the event, Nakajima successfully defended the GHC Heavyweight Championship against Shiozaki, forcing him to abandon his "I am Noah" catchfrase.
+Afterwards, Go Shiozaki made his return from injury challenging his former Axiz teammate Katsuhiko Nakajima to a title match for the GHC Heavyweight Championship on January 1, at Noah The New Year.
+On December 27, following a victory in a ten-man tag team match, where Nakajima pinned Shiozaki, he stated that if lost to him at Noah The New Year, Shiozaki should never repeat his catchphrase "I am Noah" again.
+At a press conference the following day, Shiozaki agreed to Nakajima's condition of never using his catchphrase "I am Noah" again, on the condition that if he won, Nakajima would be forced to reunite Axiz with him.
+At the event, Nakajima successfully defended the GHC Heavyweight Championship against Shiozaki, forcing him to abandon his "I am Noah" catchphrase.
 On January 16, Nakajima made his fourth successful title defense against Masa Kitamiya.
 On February 23, Nakajima lost the GHC Heavyweight Championship to Kazuyuki Fujita in his fifth title defense.

 On June 12, 2022, at CyberFight Festival 2022, Nakajima teamed with Atsushi Kotoge and Yoshiki Inamura, facing off against Burning (Jun Akiyama and Tetsuya Endo) and Kazusada Higuchi in a six-man tag team match, where in the match, Nakajima delivered a slap to Endo that knocked Endo out, causing the match to be called off.

+On April 16, 2023, at Green Journey in Sendai, he failed to capture the GHC Heavyweight Championship from Jake Lee.
+He competed in the 2023 N-1 Victory in the B Block, ending the tournament with 8 points and thus failing to advance to the finals.
+He departed Pro Wrestling Noah in October 2023, citing that he "wanted to challenge himself", as well as believing that 35 is a major crossroads in many peoples' lives.
+In his final match, he and Go Shiozaki were defeated by Naomichi Marufuji and Takashi Sugiura.